In this travel guide, you will get acquainted with the top 12 things to do in Samarkand that are worth experiencing for every kind of traveler.

 Best Things to do in Samarkand, Uzbekistan

-Now, we are going to discuss the top 12 things to do in Samarkand, Uzbekistan for making your trip memorable.
+Now, we are going to discuss the top 12 things to do in Samarkand, Uzbekistan to make your trip memorable.

 1. Go to Registan